zaragz/advanced-r-programmin-/assignments/module-05-determinant-inverse-matrices/README.md

 The following R functions were used:

-- matrix() to create matrices
+- `matrix()` to create matrices
-- dim() to check dimensions
+- `dim()` to check dimensions
-- det() to calculate determinants
+- `det()` to calculate determinants
-- solve() to attempt matrix inversion
+- `solve()` to compute matrix inverses
+- `tryCatch()` to handle errors for invalid operations

 ---

 ## Results

 ### Matrix A
 - Size: 10 × 10 (square)
-- det(A) = 0
-- Because the determinant is zero, A is singular
-- solve(A) produced an error
+- `det(A)` was computed
-- A does not have an inverse
+- `solve(A)` successfully returned an inverse
+- Matrix A meets the requirements for inversion

 ### Matrix B
 - Size: 10 × 100 (not square)
-- det(B) is not defined
-- solve(B) is not defined
+- `det(B)` is not defined
-- B does not have a standard inverse
+- `solve(B)` produced an error
+- Matrix B cannot be inverted

 ---

 ## Conclusion

-This assignment showed that only square matrices with non-zero determinants can be inverted.
-Matrix A is square but not invertible because its determinant is zero.
-Matrix B is not square, so it cannot have a determinant or inverse.
-This project helped reinforce basic matrix algebra concepts in R.
+This assignment demonstrated that only square matrices can have determinants and inverses.
+Matrix A satisfies this condition, while Matrix B does not.
+Additionally, the use of `tryCatch()` allows errors to be handled gracefully without stopping execution.
+This reinforces both mathematical concepts and practical error handling in R.

+---

+## Additional Exploration (Optional)

+Additional operations were performed to deepen understanding:

+- Transposing matrices using `t()`
+- Matrix-vector multiplication using `%*%`
+- Matrix-matrix multiplication
+- Inverting a small 2×2 matrix for clarity

+These steps help reinforce how matrix operations behave in R and provide a stronger foundation for future data analysis tasks.